justinnoor/pfhowto/README.md

 ## Step 7 - Defending against cryptography exploits (optional)

 In this step we introduce some defense strategies for dealing with cryptography exploits, such as *brute force* or *key search attacks*.
 Thankfully [PF](https://www.freebsd.org/cgi/man.cgi?query=pf&apropos=0&sektion=0&manpath=FreeBSD+12.0-RELEASE+and+Ports&arch=default&format=html) makes this easy for us.
-These types of exploits occur when the attacker systematically decrypts passwords to access a system.
+These types of exploits occur when the attacker systematically decrypts passwords to access the system.
 They usually succeed if the target machine has weak passwords.
 We strongly recommend public-key authentication on all droplets, however, even with these measures, attackers and netbots can still be a nuisance, and key search attacks are not impossible.

 Coupled with [PF](https://www.freebsd.org/cgi/man.cgi?query=pf&apropos=0&sektion=0&manpath=FreeBSD+12.0-RELEASE+and+Ports&arch=default&format=html)'s state monitoring capabilities, the *overload mechanism* enables us to detect and ban suspicious IP addesses from the system, based on their behavior.
 This is an adaptive and automated approach to handling unruly hosts, which can be more practical than hard coding IP addresses into a table.